Sauteed Kale with Andouille Sausage is a modern twist on a Southern classic that’s super easy and just as flavorful!

 You’ve got a delicious, quick mess o’greens!
 May we add an over-easy egg and call it dinner?

-- 2 tablespoons canola oil plus as needed
+- 2 tablespoons canola oil - or as needed

 - 1 tablespoon red wine vinegar